ageyev/ageyev.github.io/docs/Holy-Land/state_of_palestine.md

 > "the Council will not have powers and responsibilities in the sphere of foreign relations, which sphere includes the establishment abroad of embassies, consulates or other types of foreign missions and posts or permitting their establishment in the West Bank or the Gaza Strip, the appointment of or admission of diplomatic and consular staff, and the exercise of diplomatic functions."

 It can also be noted that Oslo II envisaged self-governance "in accordance with democratic principles," including direct and free elections for the self-government bodies.
-In reality, however, there were armed clashes between militants of rival factions (Fatah and Hamas), during which they killed political opponents.
+In reality, however, there were armed clashes between militants of rival factions (Fatah and Hamas), during which they killed political opponents, and thus they decided who controls which parts of the autonomy (Gaza is now controlled by Hamas, the West Bank by Fatah, elections are not held in either place)

 ### Territory

 The territory where the PNA exercises self-governance is defined by the Oslo Agreements.

-Jerusalem, proclaimed by the "State of Palestine" as its capital, is not included and has never been part of the territory where the PNA operates.
+Jerusalem, once proclaimed by the "State of Palestine" as its capital, is not and has never been part of the territory in which the PNA operates.

 ### Governing Bodies

 The governance bodies of the PNA are defined in the Oslo Agreements.

-Legally, these are not the same bodies established in 1988 for the proclaimed "State of Palestine."
+And legally these are not at all the same bodies that were created in 1988 by the proclaimed "State of Palestine"

 ### International Recognition and Status in the UN

-The PNA, established in 1994, has never been legally recognized by anyone as an independent state and has not received any special status in the UN.
+The PNA, created in 1994, was never legally recognized by anyone as an independent state (and could not be recognized based on the provisions of the Oslo Accords), and did not receive any special status in the UN.

 Corresponding recognitions and UN status pertain to the "State of Palestine" proclaimed in Algiers in 1988.